 Understanding climate change is the predominant scientific challenge of our time, as rising atmospheric carbon dioxide (CO2) and temperatures influence shifts in weather, storm activity, sea level, biodiversity, and numerous other processes.
-While direct study of long-term climate variability is not feasible during a six-week voyage, SEA Semester is leveraging the opportunities presented by its remote, open ocean cruise tracks and repeated annual sampling to build valuable datasets in poorly studied areas of the world.
-Furthermore, first-hand interactions with small island communities during port stops offer the chance to explore the impacts of regional climate-related changes already underway.
-Student policy research aims to discern the most pressing climate issues along the cruise track, and to identify ongoing adaptation, mitigation and response efforts supported by local governments and agencies.
+While direct study of long-term climate variability is not feasible during a six-week voyage, SEA Semester leverages the opportunities presented by its remote, open ocean cruise tracks and repeated annual sampling to build valuable datasets in poorly studied areas of the world.
+Furthermore, first-hand interactions with small island communities during port stops offer the chance to explore the community impacts of regional climate-related changes already underway.
+Student policy research aims to first identify the most pressing climate issues along each cruise track, then explore and expand upon ongoing adaptation, mitigation and response efforts by local governments and agencies.

-Carbon occurs in the ocean in a variety of chemical forms; the many and diverse processes that alter its form and transport it between atmosphere, sediments, living organisms, land and ocean are collectively termed the carbon cycle.
-At SEA, research is focused on measuring organic and inorganic carbon using shipboard instrumentation and laboratory analysis of water samples in order to quantify reservoirs of ocean carbon and the fluxes between them.Selected Carbon cycling papers and publications
+Carbon occurs in the ocean in a variety of chemical compounds; the many and diverse processes that alter its form and transport it between atmosphere, sediments, living organisms, land and ocean are collectively termed the carbon cycle.
+SEA Semester student research focuses on measuring organic and inorganic carbon using shipboard instrumentation and laboratory analysis of water samples in order to quantify reservoirs of ocean carbon and the fluxes between them.Selected Carbon cycling papers and publications

 As dissolved carbon dioxide (CO2) levels increase in seawater, the oceans become more acidic.
-How this will affect marine communities is poorly understood, though the consequences for calcium carbonate-structure building organisms such as corals and shell-building plankton are likely to be significant.
-Using shipboard measurements of seawater pH and alkalinity (buffering capacity), we are establishing baseline conditions of ocean chemistry and assessing changes over time.Selected Ocean acidification papers and publications
+Effects to marine environments are varied, with consequences for calcium carbonate-structure building organisms such as corals and shelled plankton significantly negative.
+Coastal ecosystems and higher latitude waters are most susceptible to acidification, offering target study locations.
+Using shipboard measurements of seawater pH and alkalinity (buffering capacity), SEA Semester students establishe baseline conditions of ocean chemistry and assesses changes over time.Selected Ocean acidification papers and publications

 Renewable energy resources and technologies